Key West Tours: 8 Sightseeing Adventures for Different Experiences

 Danger Charters provides all equipment including gear, wet suits, kayaks and paddles, snacks, and refreshments.
 Even better, visitors have the option between morning and afternoon half-day trips and full-day excursions.

 Key West is located in the Florida Keys, which consists of 1,700 islands.
 While water and land tours only explore a small area, Key West Seaplane Adventures showcases miles of the Keys from a plane.

 Flights take passengers due west over Marquesas Islands, National Marine Sanctuary, ship wrecks, Fort Jefferson and Dry Tortugas National Park.
 Each passenger gets a window seat and headset, so they can learn about the area in a fun way.

 Key Lime Bike Tours

 To stay on land, Key Lime Bike Tours offers Key West tours via bicycle throughout the city.
-Visit the top sites, hidden streets and end at Key West Key Lime Pie Company for a slice of pie.
+Visit the top sites, hidden streets and end at Key West Key Lime Pie Company.
 Each tour lasts two to three hours, and helmets, baskets and bottled water are included.

 Key West Food Tours

 With proximity to Cuba and Cuban culture, dining out in Key West ranks among the top things to do.
 Key West Food Tours hosts three different options, so travelers can sample everything.

 The Southernmost walking tour is the most popular.
 It stops at five locations, celebrates Cuban and Caribbean influence, and ends with key lime pie.
 Seafood lover’s have a tour just for them, as they sample six local specialties.
 A few include fish tacos, lobster mac and cheese, and conch ceviche.
 The craft cocktail option allows guests to experience an upscale bar crawl and signature cocktails.